nitin1786/SmallLang/readMe.txt

-/*enter text */
 A small and easy programming language for everyday use.